We're oyster farmers, not scientists, so take this all with a grain of salt.

 When we first learned that oysters contain cadmium, in the mid 2000s, we volunteered to help with studies to determine the actual human health risk.
 That research, published in 2008, determined that even daily oyster intake does not appear to present health risks.
 (4)

-We’re oyster farmers, not scientists or doctors, so we’re not trying to give medical advice.
+We’re not trying to give medical advice.
 (For medical advice, consult your doctor.)
 We are, in fact, trying to sell oysters, because we firmly believe that this is one of the world’s best, most sustainable, and healthiest foods.
 We eat oysters several times a week, and our kids eat right alongside us.
-We’re all doing pretty well, health-wise, and our grandfather, who started the oyster farm seven decades ago, just turned 100.
+We’re all doing pretty well, health-wise, and our grandfather, who started the oyster farm seven decades ago, lived to be nearly 101.
 We firmly believe that shellfish are part of a healthy, balanced diet, and feel good about eating them, selling them, and serving them.
 (5)

 1) Dietary Cadmium Intake and Sources in the U.S., Kijoon Kim and others.